 Here, more than one member can be covered under the benefits of one single plan.
 For example, a couple along with their children can take shelter under the coverage of a single policy with the payment of a single premium.
 The premiums of most of such policies depend on the age of the eldest member involved under the plan.

-Under a family floater health policy, any one or all the members involved are eligible to claim and avail the total insured amount.
+Under a family floater health insurance policy, any one or all the members involved are eligible to claim and avail the total insured amount.
 This is unlike the individual plan where none else other than the holder is eligible for claiming.
 One of the most striking bases of the planning of floater policy is that all the members involved in a particular floater plan falling sick in one single year are practically negligible.

 This sort of floater plan can be bought by a proposer along with spouse, children (up to 25 years), unmarried offspring, divorced/widowed daughters, dependent parents.